TheRoam/ESP32C3_AnalogTouch/README.md

 ## Process description
 1. Read an array of ADC values and calculate the mean value.
 2. If the last value is 200mV lower than the average, touch is recognised.

+# XIAO_ESP32-C3 example

+This example only prints touch detection on serial monitor.
+It can be used in any compatible board with analog pins.

 ## Usage
 1. Connect a jumper wire to any ADC pin on your board.